 1. Term.
 This LOI shall remain in force and effect until _______, 1999 (the “Term”); provided, however, that the Term may be extended or reduced by mutual written agreement of the Parties.

 2. Right to Purchase.
 If the Parties are unable to mutually agree to a definitive agreement concerning the Transactions contemplated in Article I hereof, either Party may send the other Party a letter specifying that such negotiations are terminated.
 Transwestern shall have an option, for 30 days following the receipt of such letter by either Party, to purchase the (i) 5000 horsepower General Electric LCI variable frequency drive, (ii) Siemens 4160 Volt, 3-phase, 7000 horsepower motor with WP2 enclosure, and (iii) ancillary equipment located at (Waterloo or Farmington) (collectively the "Driver") for a price equal to $600,000.

+3. Commitments by ECS.
+In order to meet a proposed in-service date of _________, 2000, for the electric motor drive(s) at WT-1 (the "Drives"), it may be necessary for ECS to enter into certain binding commitments for electricity service from _____________________ (the "Utility") and certain binding commitments for materials and equipment required for the Drives.
+In order to accomplish the above in-service date, ECS is negotiating with the Utility and anticipates entering into an electricity service contract or other agreement with the Utility and ECS is incurring obligations for the design, materials, installation, and construction of the Drives and appurtenant electricity supply facilities.
+These commitments of ECS are based on the understanding that Transwestern and ECS or its designee will enter into a mutually satisfactory definitive agreement regarding the Transactions.
+In consideration of the foregoing, Transwestern agrees to hold ECS harmless with respect to (i) any or all of ECS' obligations under any electricity service contract or any agreements entered into with the Utility concerning electricity service to the Drives and (ii) any or all obligations of ECS or its designee incurred for the design, materials, installation, and construction of the Drives and appurtenant electricity supply facilities.
+TW will keep ECS whole in all respects concerning the obligations in (i) and (ii) above and ECS' reasonable time and manpower associated with (i) and (ii) above, in the event that ECS or its designee fails to reach a mutually satisfactory definitive agreement with Transwestern regarding the Transactions.
+Furthermore, if ECS or its designee fails to reach an definitive agreement with Tranwestern concerning the Transactions, the Parties agree that ECS or its designee will assign to Transwestern all agreements entered into by ECS with respect to (i) and (ii) above.

-3. Governing Law.
+4. Governing Law.
 THIS LOI SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT GIVING EFFECT TO CONFLICT OF LAWS PRINCIPLES.